 Dr. Rutherford is an Assistant Professor of Educational Psychology in TELS.
 In her research, she takes a social cognitive approach to understanding the barriers to and benefits of implementing digital learning tools in K-12 classrooms.
-In particular, she focuses on the cognitive skills and motivations that influence implementation and learning.
+In particular, she focuses on how cognitive skills, motivation, and regulation influence both implementation and learning.

 Dr. Rutherford is seeking graduate students (PhD and MS) interested in working on the following projects: